 Solid state lasers use glass or crystal material as its medium.

 A gas laser has an electric current that is discharged by a gas medium.

 Liquid lasers use a liquid as the medium, which is mixed with a dye and solvent.

 Semiconductor lasers are known as diode lasers and use electric energy.

 Metal Vapor Lasers

 A metal vapor laser is an ion laser that vaporizes metals.

 An excimer laser is an ultraviolet laser that produces powerful pulses.

 Electrochemical metal etching is able to etch into any type of material that conducts electricity.
 It does not require heat, does not change the microstructure of the metal, and does an extraordinary job of bringing out details in the workpiece.
 Electrochemical metal etching is an inexpensive and quick etching process.

-As with photochemical etching, the process of electrochemical etching begins with the creation of a CAD design.
+As with photochemical etching, the process of electrochemical etching begins with the creation of a CAD or Adobe Illustrator design.
 Once the design meets the necessary parameters, it is printed on a transparency, which is used to create the stencil of the image to be etched.